cjnaz/lanmonitor/README.md

 | webpage | Checks that the given URL responds with an expected string of text, as an indicator that that the web page is alive |
 | yum_update_history | Checks that the most recent yum update operation was more recent than a given age |

-If you need other plug-ins, or wish to contribute, please open an issue to discuss.
+If you need other plug-ins, or wish to contribute, please open an issue on the github repo to discuss.

 <br/>